Replacing your windows is an important and sometimes necessary project, but there’s more to it than just swapping a new window in place of an old one.

 It comes down to what you want

 In the end, it’s all about what you want.
 As you replace your windows, it’s helpful to keep the exterior of your home in mind and consider anything else that needs updating.
 Window replacements can be done without majorly impacting the exterior of a home while preserving the original look and feel of the windows.
 The owners of this brick home in Ohio wanted to replace their windows but keep the original aesthetic of their home.
-Their replacement was customized to keep the original look of the windows while updating them with modern features.
+Their replacement was customized to keep the original look of the double-hung windows with traditional grilles while updating them with modern features.

 If you’re looking to update to a more modern and fresh aesthetic, then updating your exterior at the same time could boost your curb appeal.